Aithusa712/MagazineClient/README.md

   ![image](https://github.com/user-attachments/assets/7ec26b46-e847-428a-b62d-01a7445a6254)

 1.  `Load From File`: loads fileChooser for you to select a previous session or custom session.
-    a.
-Navigate to the project directory and click either of the two .csv files inside.
+    1. Navigate to the project directory and click either of the two .csv files inside.
-    b.
-If you previously saved a session, you can use that session to load the data.
+    2. If you previously saved a session, you can use that session to load the data.
 2.  `Load Hard Coded Data`: loads the data by calling loadData() method inside the program.

 - If you have chosen `loadData.csv` or the `Hard Coded Data` options the program will look something like this: